ankithahv31/Dgradestaff-Management/README.md

 # Staff-Management
 This is an efficient and user-friendly staff management system designed for Dgrade-level staff.
 This system allows easy tracking of staff Details, making it simple to maintain records, generate reports, and ensure that attendance data is accurately recorded.
 This is a project where we can maintain Dgradestaff Deatils/workers details.
+Administator can add staff,view staff and delete staff.
+This project so far contains only Admin module.

 ## Features
 **Staff Details Tracking :** Easily track Records of Dgrade-level staff on a daily or monthly basis.